erancha/rabbitmq-rpc/README.md

 - Code should follow best practices and clean architecture principles as much as possible.

 ## Architecture

+The application uses a clean, minimal database schema with PostgreSQL and implements a robust RabbitMQ RPC communication pattern with direct exchange routing, message persistence, and comprehensive error handling.

+### Technologies:

+- .NET: .NET 8.0 (`net8.0`) for all projects in the solution
+- Database: PostgreSQL (use any managed solution you're comfortable with)
+- Message Broker: RabbitMQ (also managed or local, as preferred)

 See the diagram for how the WebAPI uses [RabbitMQ RPC Pattern](#rabbitmq-communication-pattern) to delegate requests it receives to the Worker Service and wait for responses.